pgdr/graphulate/README.md

-# graphulate
-Graphulate is the universal to and fro graph formatter
+# graphulate — the universal to and fro graph formatter